Tamir-Co/NeuroEvolutional-Dont-Touch-The-Spikes-with-Erlang/README.md

 -define(PC4_NODE,      'pc4@[enter pc4 IP]').
 ```

-Then in each bash terminal run the following command:
+Then in each bash terminal, go to the src directory, and run the following command:
 ```bash
 erl -name 'pc[x]@[pc IP address]' -setcookie yummy
 ```